Envira Gallery Blog

 Snapped4u - best places to sell photos online

-Each Snapped4u seller has their own gallery page, so customers who book you for multiple events can always find your images in the same place.
-And, you can give your personalized URL to anyone who may want to purchase your photos, like other event guests.
+Each Snapped4u seller has a gallery page.
+That way, customers who book you for multiple events can always find your images in the same place.
+You can also give your personalized URL to anyone who may want to purchase your photos, like other event guests.
+Check out more on using Snapped4U for selling event photos online:

-• Galleries are posted for 4 months, but they can be renewed after expiration.
+• Galleries remain posted for 4 months, but you can renew them after expiration

-Keep in mind, Snapped4u isn’t designed for stock photography.
+Keep in mind that Snapped4u isn’t designed for stock photography.
 It’s solely for event and portrait photographers.
-It provides a simple, straightforward way for photographers to sell the images they took to the people who were photographed.
+It provides a simple way for photographers to sell the images they took to the people they photographed.

-Pricing / Payout: There is a one-time $10 registration fee along with a commission fee.
+Pricing / Payout: Charges a one-time registration fee of $10 and commission fees.
 Snapped4u charges $0.50 on all photo sales under $5.00 and 10% on all others.

 Get started with Snapped4u today!